Field Experiments on Seasonal Products and Markdown Pricing - Draft coming soon.

 This paper develops a new political-economic uncertainty index based on tweets from influential figures in Peruvian politics and economics.
 We use DeepSeek to process the tweets.

-Information and voting: Evidence from Peru’s 2026 presidential election - Draft coming soon.
+Information and voting: Evidence from Peru’s 2026 presidential election - Preprint (very preliminary) available at arXiv.

 Marcelo Gallardo, Nicolás Velarde and Cristina Gutarra.